-When it comes to Employment Law, we are usually asked these 11 questions by Employers to ensure they’re covering all the bases in Employment Contracts.
-Here are our responses:
+Top 11 questions asked by Employers to ensure they’re covering all the bases in Employment Contracts:

 1. Do I have to give all employees a contract?